dmitribodiu/90-days-challenge/architecture.md

 ## Documenting the Domain
 how should we record these requirements?
-We could use some vidual language like UML or some language like yaml.
+We could use some visual language like UML or some language like yaml.

 ## Representing Complexity in our Domain Model
 1. Representing Constraints